Nuclear Weapons and Coercive Diplomacy

 In tribute to Professor Alexander George’s lifetime pursuit, Stimson is presenting a luncheon series in which book authors based in academia present their findings, with commentary provided by practitioners and analysts based in Washington.
 Our focus will be books on nuclear-related issues.

-Please join us for our first book luncheon with Todd Sechser, Associate Professor of Politics at the University of Virginia, and Matthew Fuhrmann, Visiting Associate Professor at Stanford University.
-They will present their new book, Nuclear Weapons and Coercive Diplomacy.
+The Stimson Center recently hosted our first book luncheon with Todd Sechser, Associate Professor of Politics at the University of Virginia, and Matthew Fuhrmann, Visiting Associate Professor at Stanford University.
+They presented their new book, Nuclear Weapons and Coercive Diplomacy.
 The book presents a data-based, skeptical view of the political utility of nuclear weapons in crisis situations.
-Toby Dalton, Co-Director of the Nuclear Policy program at the Carnegie Endowment, will comment on how this thesis applies to crises in South Asia, and Mira Rapp-Hooper, Senior Fellow with the Asia-Pacific Security Program at the Center for a New American Security, will assess how the political utility of nuclear weapons might apply to crises involving China and North Korea.
-Barry Blechman, Co-founder of the Stimson Center and co-author of the 1978 book, Force Without War: U.S. Armed Forces as a Political Instrument, will compare his findings with those of Sechser and Fuhrmann.
-Michael Krepon, Co-founder of the Stimson Center, will moderate the discussion.
+Toby Dalton, Co-Director of the Nuclear Policy program at the Carnegie Endowment, commented on how this thesis applies to crises in South Asia, and Mira Rapp-Hooper, Senior Fellow with the Asia-Pacific Security Program at the Center for a New American Security, assessed how the political utility of nuclear weapons might apply to crises involving China and North Korea.
+Barry Blechman, Co-founder of the Stimson Center and co-author of the 1978 book, Force Without War: U.S. Armed Forces as a Political Instrument, compared his findings with those of Sechser and Fuhrmann.
+Michael Krepon, Co-founder of the Stimson Center, moderated the discussion.

 WHAT: A discussion with Todd Sechser and Matthew Fuhrmann on Nuclear Weapons and Coercive Diplomacy.